 Ramshorn snails can multiply like crazy if overfed, resulting in problematic conditions for your betta.
 So keep a close eye on them, and check population growth.

 Assassin snails are unique snails that live on other snails.
-This snail species hunts down and eats other snails, as indicated by its name!
+This snail species hunts down, and eats other snails, and dead fish, as indicated by its name!